thrkrdk/langchain4j-mcp-client/_Demo_Readme.md

 Check your local LLM settings and make sure that it is up and runnin.
 ## AnythingLLM Demo
 Check the `anythingllm_mcp_servers.json` file and show users the contents of this file.
-### - swapi-mcp-starter
+### - springboot-mcp-starter
-- Check `swapi-mcp-starter` agent is ready in AnythingLLM settings.
+- Check `springboot-mcp-starter` agent is ready in AnythingLLM settings.
 - Check podman is running container
 - First ask `who am I?` and see the LLM answer.
 - Then ask the same question with the `@agent` command.